We invite you to join us

 Telephone 01242 621405 lines open 10:00am - 4:00pm

 Located at Toddington will be the main exhibits, the entertainment marquee, traders, WW2 memorabilia, 1940's hair and beauty salon, and narrow gauge railway.
+Exhibits will include a replica Spitfire with working engine (see above for details), a World War II tank, a Roadworks Display with Steamroller and Military and Civilian Vehicles.
+The Gardeners' Arms Beer Bus will be on hand for the supply of liquid refreshments.
 Hot food, drinks and light refreshments will be available at The Flag and Whistle café.
 The station has modern toilets, with baby changing facilities and a children's play area.

 CHELTENHAM RACE COURSE STATION

 The GWSR shop on the platform will be open with lots of gifts for all ages, plus light refreshments will be available there.
+There will be entertainment by Kitten von Mew (Saturday) and a Ukulele Band (Sunday).
 The GWSR Griddle will serve hot bacon baps and burgers, teas and coffees from early in the morning to about 2.00pm.
+Also, visit the Allies Living History Group.
 Modern toilets, with baby changing facilities, are available on the platform.
 There is extensive free parking at Cheltenham Race Course Station.

-Gotherington Station will be open for this special event by kind permission of Bryan Nicholls.
-Exhibits, ride the pump trolley.
+Gotherington Station will be open for this special event by kind permission of Bryan and Savita Nicholls.
+Exhibits will include a Burnt-Out House display and World War II Armour.
+Ride the pump trolley and see the Northampton Home Guard.
 There will be light refreshments on sale and portable toilets available.
 The station is accessible only by GWSR train.

 Free car parking is only available at Cheltenham Race Course (GL50 4SH) and Toddington Stations (GL54 5DT).
 There is no parking at Winchcombe or Gotherington Stations.
 Special provision will be made to accommodate disabled visitors in our car parks.